 Section 1.
-There shall be a minimum of three (3) regular meetings of the general membership of the Texas Council each fiscal year (or as funding permits), and such special TCCWB meetings as determined by the President or Executive Committee, upon timely notification to the general membership.
-Committees are expected to work between meetings and may be called to order at the request of the Chair; however no reimbursement of committee meeting expense may be approved without prior approval of the Treasurer or the Executive Committee.
+There shall be a minimum of three (3) regular meetings of the general membership of the Texas Council each fiscal year {or as funding permits}, and such special TCCWB meetings as determined by the President or Executive Committee upon timely notification to the general membership.
+The Committee is expected to work between meetings and may be called to order at the request of the Chair; however, reimbursement of committee meeting expenses may only be approved with prior approval of the Treasurer or the Executive Committee.
 The election of officers shall be held at the final regular Texas Council meeting of every other fiscal year.

 Section 2.
-A Nominating Committee, consisting of five (5) members of the TCCWB [at least three (3) of whom shall not be officers] shall be appointed by the President at the first regular meeting in the calendar year in which officer elections need be held.
-The Nominating Committee shall submit a slate of one candidate for each Executive Office at the meeting for election of officers.
+A Nominating Committee, consisting of five (5) members of the TCCWB [at least three (3) of whom shall not be officers] shall be appointed by the President at the first regular meeting in the calendar year in which officer elections need to be held.
+The Nominating Committee shall submit a slate of one candidate for each Executive Office at the meeting to elect officers for the election of officers.
 Nominations shall also be entertained from the floor.

 Section 3.
 At least one (1) voting representative from a minimum of six (6) Regional Councils shall constitute a quorum of the TCCWB.
 A quorum of the Executive Committee shall be either all TCCWB Executive Officers or a majority of its membership.
-The rules contained in the current edition of Robert's Rules of Order, Newly Revised shall govern the TCCWB in all cases to which they are applicable and in which they are not inconsistent with these bylaws or any special rule or order the Texas Council may adopt.
+The rules contained in the current edition of Robert's Rules of Order, Newly Revised, shall govern the TCCWB in all cases to which they are applicable and in which they are not inconsistent with these bylaws or any special rule or order the Texas Council may adopt.

 Section 4.
 Agenda items must be submitted to the President, the Secretary, and/or the Executive Director at least fourteen (14) days prior to any general membership meeting.
-Additional agenda items may be added at any meeting by common consent.
+Additional agenda items may be added to any meeting with common consent.

 Section 5.
-Members of county and regional child welfare boards and the general public may attend TCCWB meetings, but only those persons attending meetings as voting representatives or members-at-large who comply with the Expense Reimbursement Guidelines set out in the TCCWB Operations Manual are entitled to reimbursement for expenses by the Texas Council.
+County and regional child welfare board members and the general public may attend TCCWB meetings.
+Still, only those persons attending meetings as voting representatives or members-at-large who comply with the Expense Reimbursement Guidelines set out in the TCCWB Operations Manual are entitled to reimbursement for expenses by the Texas Council.

 Section 6.
 If funds are available, a summer planning meeting may be held.
-This meeting shall be attended by new Executive Committee members and may be attended by the outgoing Executive Committee members.
+New Executive Committee members shall attend this meeting, which the outgoing Executive Committee members may also participate in.

-ARTICLE VIII

-Standing Committee Responsibilities
+ARTICLE VIII Standing Committee Responsibilities